 | Principles of

 |Introduction to Clinical Medicine I

-In the second year, all students are required to take instruction in Cardiopulmonary Resuscitation (CPR) with certification by the American Heart Association.
-The Medical Spanish elective course continues with offerings at beginning, intermediate and advanced levels.
+In the second year, the Medical Spanish elective course continues with offerings at beginning, intermediate, and advanced levels.

 In addition, interdisciplinary courses integrating Physiology, Pathobiology, Pharmacology, Epidemiolgy, Population Health, Evidence-based Medicine, Biomedical Ethics and Radiology are required.